bobosergiusz/timetable/README.rst

 - As a client I want to be able to ask for an appointment
 - As a specialist I want to be able to accept an appointment
 - As a specialist I want to see all appointment

+## TODO:
+- create secret key for flask and JWT